 Selecting a stallion to breed to your mare can be one of the most exciting parts of the breeding process.
 But with more and more stallions available to breeders, and extensively marketed, it can be a tricky, and often agonising, decision.
-We speak to the team at British semen agency Elite Stallions to discover their top tips for choosing the perfect sire.
+So what are the key things you should think about when deciding how to pick a stallion for your mare?
+We spoke to horse breeding experts to discover their top tips when choosing the perfect sire.

-- Try to view the stallions you are considering in the flesh, but if that’s not possible speak to people who have and ask for their thoughts — positive and negative.
-If possible, try to meet some of the stallion’s other offspring, so you can get a real feel for their type and temperament.
+4. Try to view potential stallions in the flesh – when deciding how to pick a stallion for your mare this is an important recommendation – but if that’s not possible, speak to people who have and ask for their thoughts, both positive and negative.
+If it’s impossible to see the stallion yourself, then try to meet some of his other offspring, so you can get a real feel for their type and temperament.

-- Consider whether a stallion’s offspring tend to be ridden by professionals or amateur riders, as that can tell you a lot about the sort of horses they produce.
-Dimaggio (pictured above) is a good example of a ‘user-friendly’ sire – he had by far the most offspring at this year’s British Dressage Winter championships, ridden by professionals and amateurs alike.
+5. Consider whether a stallion’s offspring tend to be ridden by professionals or amateur riders, as that can tell you a lot about the sort of horses they produce.
+One way to do this is to examine the breeding of horses competing at the national championships in your sport and whether horses by a particular sire are more often ridden by professionals or amateurs.

 6. Ask plenty of questions, whether that’s of the stallion owner, your vet, the semen agent or owners of other offspring.
 Find out what sort of mares a sire has suited in the past, and what his sons or daughters are like to ride and own.

 7. Don’t get hung up on things like colour or markings; as the saying goes, “it’s better to ride a chestnut than fall off a bay”.
 That said, make sure you choose a stallion you love — don’t be pressured into picking one you don’t really like.

 8. If you’re breeding for competition, look for stallions that have been performance tested, or at least have progeny performing successfully at a good level — don’t rely on videos online.